 At the northwestern tip of Cyprus, the Akamas Peninsula is one of Cyprus’s signature undeveloped shorelines, a perfect option for those seeking a secluded beach escape on the island.
 A National Park protects its wooded hills and rugged coastline, along which untouched creeks follow one another.

-The best snorkeling spots on the peninsula can be reached from Latsi: hop into a 4×4 and follow the dusty coastal road to reach Manolis Bay, the Blue Lagoon, or the Baths of Aphrodite Beach.
+The best snorkeling spots on the peninsula can be reached from Latsi: hop onto a 4×4 and follow the dusty coastal road to reach Manolis Bay, the Blue Lagoon, or the Baths of Aphrodite Beach.
 These locations can also be reached by boat from Latsi harbor.

 Limassol is the largest coastal city in Cyprus.
 Its long, highly urbanized sandy beaches have fairly poor seabeds.
-For snorkeling near Limassol, drive the extra kilometers to the southeastern coast.
+For snorkeling near Limassol, drive the extra miles to the southeastern coast.

-About ten kilometers east of the city center, you will first reach Amathus Port, a unique insight into the island’s rich history.
+About ten miles east of the city center, you will first reach Amathus Port, a unique insight into the island’s rich history.
 These extraordinary archeological remains are one of the things that make snorkeling in Cyprus so special.
-In addition, many fish shelter in the ruins, which are occasionally visited by sea turtles.
+In addition, many fish shelter in the ruins, and are occasionally visited by sea turtles.

 About 15 miles further on, don’t miss White Rocks, near Governor’s Beach.
 At the foot of stunning chalk cliffs, hundreds of fish swim in a crystal-clear sea.

-Cyprus is one of the only Mediterranean destinations, along with Greece, to offer good chances of snorkeling with sea turtles.
-Significant populations of two species of turtles, the green turtle and the loggerhead turtle, are indeed present around the island.
+Cyprus is one of the only Mediterranean destinations, along with Greece, to offer a good chance of snorkeling with sea turtles.
+Significant populations of two species of turtles, the green turtle and the loggerhead turtle, are present around the island.

-They can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
-The best chance of encountering turtles is during the summer months when they’re seen regularly from June, and in greatest numbers from August to October.
+The turtles can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
+The best chance of encountering turtles is during the summer months when they’re regularly seen in June, and in their greatest numbers from August to October.

 The common marine fauna of the coastal waters of Cyprus includes several species of seabream and wrasse, salema, damselfish, as well as more iconic (and rarer) species such as the dusky grouper, the Mediterranean moray or the parrotfish.